MicrosoftDocs/win32/desktop-src/DevNotes/-dxgkernel-ntgdiddresetvisrgn.md

-﻿---
+---
-Description: 'Used to enable the user mode to gain a valid understanding of the clipping region for windows on the desktop.
-This clipping can change asynchronously from the point of view of user-mode threads.' ms.assetid: '286f1c06-c27b-42bd-aecc-3a6923e3df29'
+Description: Used to enable the user mode to gain a valid understanding of the clipping region for windows on the desktop.
+This clipping can change asynchronously from the point of view of user-mode threads. ms.assetid: 286f1c06-c27b-42bd-aecc-3a6923e3df29
 title: NtGdiDdResetVisrgn function
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # NtGdiDdResetVisrgn function